Provencal New Potatoes

 - 1 Tbsp chopped fresh chives for garnish

-2 Put all ingredients (except chives) into a bowl, toss with your (clean) hands to coat completely with oil and seasonings.
+2 Toss ingredients together: Put all ingredients (except chives) into a large roasting pan, toss with your (clean) hands to coat completely with oil and seasonings.
+Spread everything out evenly.

 3 Roast in oven: Put the potatoes in the oven, cook for fifteen minutes at 400°F.

 Then reduce the heat to 375° and cook for 30 to 40 minutes more, until the onions and tomatoes are somewhat caramelized and the potatoes are cooked through.